-You can pick any dentist in the Cigna Dental Care Access Network who is taking new patients.
+You can pick any dentist in the Cigna DHMO network who is taking new patients.
 You do not have to pick the same primary dentist as your dependents.
 You and your spouse can use one primary dentist while your children use another dentist.

-Children under age 7 can use a pediatric dentist as the primary dentist.
-After a child turns 7, he or she can only see a pediatric dentist with a referral from a primary dentist who is not a pediatric dentist.
+Children under age 13 can use a pediatric dentist as the primary dentist.
+After a child turns 13, he or she can only see a pediatric dentist with a referral from a primary dentist who is not a pediatric dentist.